dustin/dustin.sallings.org/_posts/2011-09-20-catching-up.markdown

 Part of our ongoing effort of performancing everything involves understanding everything.
-I did a little bit of stuff with a [tiny module][erlanglive] showing me the current state of things, but that really didn't help understanding things moving forward.
+I did a little bit of stuff with a [tiny module][erlanglive] or [two][euserdefault] showing me the current state of things, but that really didn't help understanding things moving forward.

 My first pass at this was to understand the data produced by [Erlang's fprof][fprof] and organize it into a giant document we can pan and trace and see where things are unnecessarily hot and why.
+I wrote [my fprof dot][fprofdot] thing to do that work.
+It's not quite productionalized, but it's worked well for me.

 ## web pipe